cassie202/NFT-site/README.md

 ## About NFT site

-I used HTML and Css to build a s
+I used HTML and Css to build a simple NFT site